Black Bear Landscape Genetics, Population Monitoring, and Disease Ecology

 Information from this research will aid black bear management and conservation.
 We collaborated with California Department of Fish and Game, US Fish and Wildlife Service Forensic Laboratory, United States Department of Agriculture-Wildlife Services, National Park Service (NPS) and independent researchers.

-For more information about Black Bears in California, see the Outdoor California magazine Bear issue, 2002.
+For more information about Black Bears in California, search out the Outdoor California magazine Bear issue, 2002.